 Each fall, Human Resources will distribute the announcement on campus.
-Nomination forms are available in Human Resources and on that office's web site under "Documents & Forms."
+Nomination forms are available in Human Resources and on their website.
 Nominations may be made by faculty, staff, students, co-workers, former colleagues, or others who have benefited from the employee's service.
 Supporting documentation or letters may be attached to the nomination form, which should cite specific examples of the kinds of contributions the nominee has made.
 Completed nomination forms must be returned to Human Resources by the due date established each year.
 Employees may be nominated more than once, but may only be selected to receive an award once in a three-year period.